Firefox logo: Reception

 Sean Hollister of The Verge likened the 2019 redesign to "a world on fire", saying it was something "many of us can easily identify with these days", and saying that he believes the logo will "grow on [him]".

-After the 2019 logo change, many mistook the logo for the Firefox family of products as a whole for the logo of the Firefox web browser.
-In February 2021, several internet memes circulated surrounding the replacement of the fox and globe with an orange swirl in the redesigned logos.
-However, this was due to confusion between the overarching brand logo and the logo for the web browser itself.
+Following the 2019 logo change, many mistook the Firefox brand logo as a new logo for the browser.
+In February 2021, several internet memes circulated suggesting the fox and globe had been removed.